fvelez-bracho/Capstone_Project_rest/README.md

 |distance 1 (m)| 96| 164| 180|
 |distance 2 (m)| 331 | 264| 220|
 |distance 3 (m)| 355 | 455 | 268|

+3. There are no ratings for any of the restaurants.
+Therefore, it will not be a relevant variable.
+4. Most of the sushi restaurants in Seville are more than 1000 m away from the alfalfa as you can see the following histogram.